North Macedonia elections: Pro-EU Social Democrats take narrow lead | DW | 16.07.2020

 Former PM Zoran Zaev's party has a slim advantage but fell short of a majority.
 The vote, which had been delayed by the COVID-19 pandemic, was the first of its kind since the country added "North" to its name last year.

-Former Prime Minister Zoran Zaev's Social Democrats (SDSM) declared victory in North Macedonia's parliamentary elections on Wednesday.
+Former Prime Minister Zoran Zaev's Social Democrats declared victory in North Macedonia's parliamentary elections on Wednesday.

-The pro-European Union SDSM led the nationwide poll with 36.48% of the vote, with more than four-fifths of the votes already counted.
+The pro-European Union party led the nationwide poll with 36.48% of the vote, with more than four-fifths of ballots already counted.

 The nationalist VMRO-DPMNE lied second with a 35.47% share of the vote, while the ethnic Albanian Democratic Union of Integration party was in third with 10.2% support.